 A p-n junction diode has two major uses,

 - As a switch

 - As a rectifier to convert alternating current (AC) into direct current (DC).

 Also, a p-n junction diode can be used as a circuit component in various electronic circuits.

-So, in this article we learned about p-n junction diode circuit diagram, formation, characteristics curves and its uses.
-Beside this, we became to know how a depletion layer and potential barrier form in a p-n junction diode.
+In this article, we learned about the p-n junction diode, its circuit diagram, formation, characteristics curves and uses.
 This is all from this article.
-If you have any doubt on this topic you can ask me in the comment section.
+If you have any doubts on this topic you can ask me in the comment section.

 - Intrinsic and Extrinsic type of Semiconductor Material